allyjay317/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+    The Document Object Model, a programatic representation of an html file in object form that can be manipulated by outside sources

 2. What is an event?
+    a user or browser interaction with a website

 3. What is an event listener?
+    a pointer to a callback to be fired when the browser detects that an event has occured

 4. Why would we convert a NodeList into an Array?
+    Array.from(`dom object`)

 5. What is a component?
+    A reusable DOM object that can be dynamically created in code to enforce look and feel across elements on a page

 ### Git Set up